 pinch of pink Himalayan salt or fine sea salt

 * I don’t recommend using avocados that are bruised as it will be bitter.
-Soft, but still green, avocados are perfect.
+Soft (but still green) avocados are perfect.

 Add all pudding ingredients into a food processor and process until smooth, stopping to scrape down the sides of the bowl as needed.
 I like to let the machine run for a couple minutes to get it super smooth.
 Portion the pudding into a container and chill in the fridge for an hour or so.
 Or you can serve it right away.
 Best enjoyed within 12-24 hours.
-If you want an “instant” cold pudding, refrigerate the avocados and coconut milk prior to making this pudding!
+If you want an “instant” cold pudding, refrigerate the avocados and coconut milk before making this pudding!

 Don’t be overwhelmed by supplement options that help with estrogen dominance!
 I’ve rounded up my fav five to help you navigate the supplement world:

 Magnesium: Not only does magnesium allow the body to absorb calcium, it also regulates the pituitary gland, which in turn regulates hormone levels.
 The pituitary gland regulates the production of FSH (follicular stimulating) and LH (luteinizing) that in turn regulate the production of estrogen and progesterone.
-When it is lacking, your body will produce less of necessary hormones that keep your reproductive system in good shape.
+When it is lacking, your body will produce less of the hormones necessary to keep your reproductive system in good shape.
 Boosting your magnesium can help to heal PMS, PCOS, adrenal fatigue, menopausal symptoms, and all other hormone-cycle related health problems.
 And the great news is that once your magnesium levels are balanced, the positive changes happen fast.

 Vitamin B6: Vitamin B6 helps to regulate your hormones.
 One research study has shown that taking Vitamin B6 at doses of 200-800 mg/day can reduce blood estrogen levels and result in improvements in PMS symptoms.
 Research has also shown that women with high levels of Vitamin B6 have lowered their chances of miscarriage by 50% and improved their fertility by 120%.

 Maca: Maca works by controlling estrogen and progesterone in the body.
 Estrogen or progesterone levels that are high or low at the wrong time can keep a woman from becoming pregnant or keep her from carrying a pregnancy to term.
-Taking maca may help to balance the estrogen to progesterone ratio which is essential to getting pregnant successfully and carrying a healthy, full term pregnancy.
+Taking maca may help to balance the estrogen to progesterone ratio which is essential to getting pregnant successfully and carrying a healthy, full-term pregnancy.
 Check out this blog post to find out why Maca is GREAT for fertility.

 DIM-Evail: DIM (diindolylmethane), is a compound that helps to support healthy estrogen metabolism.
-DIM balances the hormones by breaking down estrogen and removing it from the body..
+DIM balances the hormones by breaking down estrogen and removing it from the body.

 Lifestyle changes are some of the most effective ways to help naturally balance your estrogen levels.
-The following lifestyle suggestions compliment your dietary and nutrition changes.
+The following lifestyle suggestions complement your dietary and nutrition changes.
 I suggest implementing as many of the following as possible.

 Clean Up Your Environment